TinHuynh88/banking-case-study-initial/README.md

 # Banking Case Study
+* Thanh Tin Pham Huynh 2000209
+* Finished AutoLoan, Deposit, CreditCard.
+Almost done for Orchestrator.
+I changed OrchestratorApplication to 9080 because 9090 is in use.

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):